 TIP If you plan on visiting the Parco Archeologico Citta del Tufo to see the Etruscan tombs and necropolis, then you can save some money on your entrance fee by purchasing a combined fort tour and archaeological park ticket for Euros 10,00 at the same time.

-It will also entitle you access to the Museo of San Mamiliano in Sovana.
+It will also entitle you access to

 The staff in the ticket office will offer you this opportunity when you purchase your tour ticket.